zmanian/gaia/spec.md

 fees.
 The adjustment factor must be persisted with the candidate and modified whenever fees are withdrawn from the candidate or the voting power of the candidate changes.
-When the voting power of the candidate changes the `AccumAdjustment` factor is increased/decreased by the cumulative difference in the voting power if the voting power has been the new voting power as opposed to the old voting power for the entire duration of the blockchain up the previous block.
-Each time there is an adjustment change the GlobalState (denoted `gs`) `AccumAdjustment` must also be updated.
+When the voting power of the candidate changes the `Adjustment` factor is increased/decreased by the cumulative difference in the voting power if the voting power has been the new voting power as opposed to the old voting power for the entire duration of the blockchain up the previous block.
+Each time there is an adjustment change the GlobalState (denoted `gs`) `Adjustment` must also be updated.

 ```
+simplePool = candidate.count / gs.count * gs.SumFeesReceived
+projectedPool = candidate.PrevPower * (height-1)
+                / (gs.PrevPower * (height-1)) * gs.PrevFeesReceived
+                + candidate.Power / gs.Power * gs.RecentFee

-AdjustmentChange = candidate.VotingPower * (height - 1)
+AdjustmentChange = simplePool - projectedPool
-                   - candidate.PreviousBlockVotingPower * (height - 1)
-candidate.AccumAdjustment += AdjustmentChange
+candidate.AdjustmentRewardPool += AdjustmentChange
-gs.AccumAdjustment += AdjustmentChange
+gs.Adjustment += AdjustmentChange
 ```

 Note that this means that the adjustment factor can be negative if the voting power of a candidate is decreasing.
-When fees are withdrawn the adjustment factor is reduced to account for those missing fees, by the `accum` (calculation to determine `accum` for  transaction described later)
+When fees are withdrawn the adjustment factor is reduced to account for those missing fees.

 ```
-candidate.AccumAdjustment += accum
+candidate.AdjustmentRewardPool += withdrawn
-gs.AccumAdjustment += accum
+gs.Adjustment += withdrawn
 ```

-With each candidates and the global state  `count` and `AccumAdjustment` known the entitlement to the global fee pool can be calculated for any candidate.
+Now the entitled fee pool of each candidate can be lazily accounted for at any given block:

 ```
-candidate.accum = candidate.count - candidate.AccumAdjustment
-gs.accum = gs.count - gs.AccumAdjustment
+candidate.feePool = candidate.simplePool - candidate.Adjustment
-candidate.entitlement = candidate.accum / gs.accum
-candidate.feeRewards = candidate.entitlement * gs.FeePool
 ```

-So far we have covered two sources fees which can be withdrawn from: Fees from proposer rewards (`candidate.ProposerRewardPool`), and fees from the fee pool (`candidate.feeRewards`).
+So far we have covered two sources fees which can be withdrawn from: Fees from proposer rewards (`candidate.ProposerRewardPool`), and fees from the fee pool (`candidate.feePool`).
 However we should note that all fees from fee pool are subject to commission rate from the owner of the candidate.
-These next calculations outline the math behind withdrawing fee rewards as either a delegator to a candidate or as the owner of a candidate.
+These next calculations outline the math behind withdrawing fee rewards as either a delegator to a candidate providing commission, or as the owner of a candidate who is receiving commission.

 ### As a delegator

 As a delegator each time you withdraw fees you must draw all fees which you are entitled too.
-This is achieved by calculating an accum based on your share of the candidate as well as the duration of time since your last withdrawal.
-Here `bond` refers to a `DelegatorBond` object.
+This is achieved by calculating an accum based on your share of the candidate and later applying an adjustment amount to account for fees already withdrawn.

 ```
-accumRaw = candidate.VotingPower * bond.Shares / Candidate.IssuedDelegatorShares
+accumRaw = candidate.VotingPower * delegatorBond.Shares / candidate.IssuedDelegatorShares
-         * (BlockHeight - bond.FeeWithdrawalHeight)
+         * BlockHeight - delegatorBond.Adjustment
 ```

-Accum must be further reduced as there is a commission rate which is being charged by the candidate, therefor the actual accum which is being withdrawn from is reduced
+commission must also be reduced from accum:

 ```
 accum = accumRaw * (1 - candidate.Commission)
 ```

-With `accum` solved the amount of entitled fees from both the `ProposerRewardPool` and the `feeRewards` can be determined
+With `accum` solved the amount of entitled fees can be determined for a delegator bond.

 ```
-rewardProposer = candidate.ProposerRewardPool * accum / candidate.accum
+rewardProposer = candidate.ProposerRewardPool * accum
+                 / candidate.accum  - delegatorBond.AdjustmentRewardProposer
-rewardPool = candidate.feeRewards * accum / candidate.accum
+rewardPool = candidate.feePool * accum
+             / candidate.accum - delegatorBond.AdjustmentRewardPool
 ```

-When fees are withdrawn, the `candidate.AccumAdjustment` must be increased, and account balances must be updated:
+When fees are withdrawn, the adjustments must be increased, and account balances must be updated:

 ```
-candidate.AccumAdjustment += accum
+candidate.AdjustmentRewardPool += rewardPool
-candidate.ProposerRewardPool -= rewardProposer
+candidate.AdjustmentRewardProposer += rewardProposer
-gs.FeePool -= rewardPool
+delegatorBond.AdjustmentRewardPool += rewardPool
+delegatorBond.AdjustmentRewardProposer += rewardProposer

 delegator.Owner.Balance += rewardProposer + rewardPool
 ```